VEE Wear Framework

 Implementing a Watchface

-To implement a Watchface, implement the Watchface interface and its methods:
+To implement a Watchface, create a class that implements the Watchface interface and its methods:

 renderPreview() should render a preview of the UI in the given region.
 This is the preview that is visible in the Watchface Picker.